Skip to content

 Input

-The inputs needed for the endpoint to be queried can be configured through a eodash:jsonform definition.
-A url to this file needs to be included in the root of the STAC collection definition or configured in the eodash_catalog collection definition.
+Inputs are defined using an eodash:jsonform definition.
+The URL to this file needs to be added in the root of the STAC collection definition or configured in the eodash_catalog collection definition.

-This in principle allows a broad spectrum of input fields as well as even custom widgets for helping the user select correct values.
-The component used in eodash to render the form is the eox-jsonform from the EOxElements.
-Which is in turn based on the json-editor software.
+This setup allows a broad spectrum of input fields, including custom widgets to help users select correct values. eodash uses the eox-jsonform component from EOxElements, which is based on the json-editor software.

 json